 - Allow their information to be sent to colleges and scholarship programs that are looking for students like them

-Remind students that they must use a credit card or valid fee waiver to register online.
+Remind students that they must use an electronic payment method or valid fee waiver to register online.

 Exceptions to online registration

 Students cannot register online and must register by mail if they: